pulkitkumar95/yolo_challenege_498L/README.md

 # Submission Instructions

-For each of the stage you need to upload three things on ELMS:
+For each of the stages you need to upload three things on ELMS:
 1. A ZIP of all code files including model file.
 2. `my_solution.csv` - This needs to be uploaded **separately**.
 3. A _brief_ report on the changes you made to boost performance.This needs to be uploaded **separately**.

-Please folow all the instructions, failiure to do so will result in deduction of points.
+Please folow all the instructions, failure to do so will result in deduction of points.

 Due dates:
 1. **Stage 1** - 11:59PM, May 4 (May the force be with you)
 2. **Stage 2** - 11:59PM, May 11

-## Ofice hours
+## Office hours

 I will be holding a single **combined** office hours on May 4 to clear all doubts.
 I will have a poll on piazza for the exact timing.